-In the last four years, Auckland has participated in two in-person international conferences (Krakow & Katowice 2018 and Fabriano 2019), and one online conference (Santos 2021) as well as addressing the conference in 2021.
+In the last six years, Auckland has participated in two in-person international conferences (Krakow & Katowice 2018 and Fabriano 2019), and one online conference (Santos 2021) as well as addressing the conference in 2021.
+We have also attended and presented at the Cities of Music Annuual Conference (London, Canada 2024), as well as attending all online mettings of the Subnetwork.

-As an active member of the Music Cluster, Auckland has taken responsibility for the hosting, administration and ongoing maintenance of the Cluster's website, citiesofmusic.net.
-Hannover initially paid for the development and build of the website (citiesofmusic.net), but ongoing maintenance and updates was proving financially untenable.
-As Auckland's Director has skillsets in this area, the site and hosting was transferred to Auckland, allowing for more efficient and less costly management.
+As an active member of the Music Subnetwork, Auckland has taken responsibility for the hosting, administration and ongoing maintenance of the Subnetwork's website, citiesofmusic. net.

-As part of the communications support for the Cluster, Auckland's Director has also instituted technology solutions to assist the Cluster Coordinators.
-These include an email database, a WhatsApp group, Facebook page (both public and private), maintaining a database of City of Music Focal Points as well as other essential information that assists in inter-connecting cities in the Cluster.
-Auckland's Director also chairs the Communications & Promotions Workgroup within the Cluster, and has also participated in the evaluation of new cities in the 2019 and 2021 intakes.
+As part of the communications support for the Subnetwork, Auckland's Director has also instituted technology solutions to assist the Subnetwork Coordinators.
+These include an email database, a WhatsApp group, Facebook page (both public and private), maintaining a database of City of Music Focal Points as well as other essential information that assists in inter-connecting cities in the Subnetwork.
+Auckland's Director also chairs the Communications & Promotions Workgroup within the Subnetwork, and has participated in the evaluation of new cities in the 2019, 2021 and 2023 intakes.